-William Lee Conley Broonzy (‘Big Bill’ Broonzy) was born on 26 June, 1893 in Scott, Mississippi and was raised in Pine Bluffs, Arkansas.
+William Lee Conley “Big Bill” Broonzy was born on June 26, 1893, in Scott, Miss., and was raised in Pine Bluffs, Ark.
 Broonzy was one of seventeen children, born to impoverished parents who were once former slaves.
 From the age of eight, Broonzy worked to support his family as a plough hand on a farm where he began to take a shining to blues and folk music.
 In his young working years, Broonzy constructed a box fiddle (to which he quickly became talented at) and often played for small change at segregated picnics.
 Always full of passion for music, Broonzy joined up with the Army in the First World War, and then moved to Chicago in 1920 after returning from Europe.
 Here, he hooked up with early blues aficionado, Papa Charlie Jackson, and learned to play guitar.
 Shortly after, his career as a musician took off.

 The song itself is about a bluesman who leaves home after splitting with his lover to travel the highways.